-For more than forty years, the Clarksburg-Harrison Public Library's home was an elegant antebellum house called Waldomore.
-The house was built in 1842, by local resident Waldo P. Goff and his wife, Harriet Moore, from which it the derived the name "Waldomore."
+For more than forty years, the Clarksburg-Harrison Public Library's home was an elegant antebellum mansion called Waldomore.
+The house was built in 1842 by local businessman Waldo P. Goff and his wife, Harriet Moore, from which it derived the name "Waldomore."

-In 1931, the house was gifted to the city of Clarksburg by May Lowndes Goff to be used as a library and museum.
-Over the years, the library's collection and services outgrew the capacity of the old building.
-In 1975, a new structure was built beside Waldomore to house the Library's main collection.
+In 1931, the house was gifted to the city of Clarksburg by May Goff Lowndes to be used as a library and museum.
+Over the years, the library's collection and services outgrew the capacity of the building.
+In 1975, a new structure was built beside Waldomore to house the library's main collection.

-Waldomore remains a part of the library complex.
-Its ground floor offers a large public meeting space alongside rooms that display period furnishings.
-Its second floor houses the West Virginia Collection and Gray Barker UFO Collection.
+Today, Waldomore remains a part of the library campus.
+The ground floor offers a large public meeting space alongside rooms that display period furnishings.
+The second floor houses the Clarksburg-Harrison Public Library's local history, genealogy, and special collections.

 Feel free to visit during our regular hours or contact us to schedule an appointment.

 404 West Pike Street